Sergio Reyes of Tacos Friday opened up his Food Truck amid the pandemic. Photo courtesy of Tacos Friday.

 Every day is Taco Tuesday at Tacos Friday.
 Photo courtesy of Tacos Friday.

-This pandemic has been especially hard on restaurants who have had to close their doors for several weeks, and quickly convert to an exclusively take-out and/or delivery operation.
-And while doing this, plan for the extraordinary circumstances facing them in how to handle operations when they were allowed to reopen.
+This pandemic has been especially hard on restaurants that have had to close their doors for several weeks, and quickly convert to an exclusively take-out and/or delivery operation.
+And while doing this, plan for the extraordinary circumstances facing them in how to handle operations when they are allowed to reopen.
 Tables spaced out; servers wearing masks; patrons wearing masks unless seated; limited menu options; harassment from the entitled who think masks violate their rights. (pro tip to this crew: stay home).
-What restaurant's contingency plans included a strategy on how to handle the wide-spread, highly contagious virus that 2020 ushered in?
+What restaurant's contingency plans included a strategy on how to handle the widespread, highly contagious virus that 2020 ushered in?

 Open for Business

-Smashing Grapes is opening in two locations this Fall, Annapolis and Gambrills.
+Smashing Grapes is opening in two locations this Fall, Annapolis, and Gambrills.
 Photo courtesy of Smashing Grapes Kitchen & Wine Bar.

 Have you wanted to take a trip to California wine country but COVID-19 told you to put your pajamas back on and sit down?
-It's possible that within two weeks' time, Smashing Grapes Kitchen & Wine Bar will be bringing it to you.
-Faced with similar delays in permitting, owners James King, Steve Schuh and Larry Ray also have been "challenged with longer than usual shipping times on everything from furniture, silverware, artwork, etc. which has created some delays," James tells me.
+It's possible that within two weeks, Smashing Grapes Kitchen & Wine Bar will be bringing it to you.
+Faced with similar delays in permitting, owners James King, Steve Schuh, and Larry Ray also have been "challenged with longer than usual shipping times on everything from furniture, silverware, artwork, etc. which has created some delays," James tells me.
 Nevertheless, "while we have not opened yet, the community is very excited about our opening and we get phone calls and emails daily asking when we will open."
 With a menu offering Coastal California cuisine and a wine list with over 350 bottles of wine, plus daily wine tastings, who wouldn't be?